konsumer/rawproto/README.md

 ```

-You can use partial defintiions to just get the part you want, but you have to make sure to drill all the way into the data, like:
+You can use partial definitions to just get the part you want, but you have to make sure to drill all the way into the data, like:

 ```proto
 # this is entrypoint for stuff we want: 1.2.4